pravatbhusal/synced-ipcontrol/README.md

 - Linux Apache Server: LAMP

 ### NOTE: If you're using a Linux server and PostgreSQL, make sure to install the PHP and PostgreSQL driver: sudo apt-get install php5-pgsql

+### NOTE: You must give Apache root permissions within the sudoers file of your Linux server in order for PHP to send iptable requests